-Motichoor Chaknachoor Director Disowns Her Film; Warns People To Watch It At Their Own Risk!
+Motichoor Chaknachoor Director Disowns Film; Warns People To Watch It At Their Own Risk!

 Thank you my entire team.
 Thank you Tariq Bhai, Suhas Gujrati, Sanjay Bansal, Zeeshan, imran...thank you not only for helping me out in the film but thank you for standing by me through out."

-Debamitra Apologizes For Not Being Able To Save The Film
+Debamitra Apologises For Not Being Able To Save The Film

 She further wrote, "Sorry i could not save the film.
 We know what great potential it had.
 But i guess sometimes things get ruined even after lot of honesty put in.
 I still wish i could show the world what i had made.
 Thank you Sohaib for taking all this pain since last three years and still standing by me like a rock.
 Your support is beyond measure.
 I might have fallen short on luck with this film but definitely beyond grateful to god to bless me you as my husband.
 Sorry i could not make you proud this time."